dCache/dcache/docs/TheBook/intouch.md

 FIRST STEPS
 -----------

 dCache has a powerful administration interface.
-It can be accessed with **ssh** protocol.
+Administration protocol is implemented as `admin` cell that embeds `ssh` server.
+Once logged to admin interface an administrator can connect or send commands to other cells in the system.

-It is useful to run the admin service in is own separate domain.
+It is useful to run the admin service in its own separate domain.
 In the example of [the section called “Installing a dCache instance”](install.md) this domain is called  adminDoorDomain:

 ```